Contracts & Employment Status12 minUpdated 2 Jul 2026

 Probationary Period

-• [ ] Length of probationary period (six months recommended from 2026)
+• [ ] Length of probationary period (six months recommended from 2026 to align with the ERA 2025 statutory period)

 • [ ] Right to extend probation (with maximum extension period)